SangBeom-Hahn/OpenSW_Team5/README.md

 ```

 - Run it with
-Download model checkpoint and move it to mmdetection_volume directory
+<br>Download model checkpoint and move it to mmdetection_volume directory

 ```shell
 docker run -it -v mmdetection_volume:/mmdetection/data hsb422/k_fashion